 Vigor Industrial is working with the Oregon Manufacturing Innovation Center and other partners on a solution to toxic ship coatings.

 In our June issue I wrote an article about greenhouse gas emissions from ships and planes.
-The article quotes Keith Chapman, Vigor Industrial’s director of manufacturing strategy, on bunker fuel, which is the fuel ships rely on.
+That piece quotes Keith Chapman, Vigor Industrial’s director of manufacturing strategy, on bunker fuel, the stuff ships rely on.
 “It's crude oil that came out of the ground and has nothing done to it," Chapman said.
 "It’s dirty stuff.”

 During our interview, Chapman told me about another huge environmental challenge for the maritime industry: